preset-io/allstars/README.md

 <img width=600 src="https://github.com/preset-io/estrella/assets/487433/390e73c4-f99b-4912-a6b2-830b0b9a0375">

-## An Inferred, Progressively Adoptable Semantic Layer
+## A Smart & Progressive Semantic Layer

-SQL All ⭐ Stars is a smart semantic layer that takes a new approach:
+SQL All ⭐ Stars or `allstars` is a smart semantic layer that takes a new approach:

-- **mostly inferred:** it looks at your physical schema and makes educated guesses around your semantics (joins, metrics, dimensions, hierarchies)
+- **mostly inferred:** it looks at your physical schema and makes educated guesses around your semantics (joins, metrics, dimensions, hierarchies).
+Eventually it will also look at your usage patterns to infer more useful semantics.
 - **progressively enrichable:** building on it's inferences, you can curate, enrich and rewire things as needed at your own pace.
 It's useful on day 0, and becomes more useful as you extend the semantics.